Whistler Family - Pennsylvania

 A Family Wedding

 On 26 February 1914 Charles William Whistler, now aged 79 and a widower, married for a second time at St Margaret’s Church, Westminster, near Westminster Abbey and the Houses of Parliament.
 His bride was his first cousin Harriet Portsmouth, aged 83.
 This was a first marriage for Harriet who had lived all her life in Basingstoke.
 The unlikely couple were both grandchildren of William and Martha Whistler of Basingstoke.
-The wedding had family support – the witnesses who signed the marriage register were John Portsmouth and Ethel May Whistler.
+The wedding had family support – the witnesses who signed the marriage register were John Portsmouth and the bridegroom’s daughter-in-law Ethel May Whistler who was also the first cousin once removed of both the bride and the bridegroom.

 Postscript